bishtanuj/Data-Structure-Using-Python/Main/Programs/Graphs/README.md

 Key components of Graph data structures:
 * **Vertices (Nodes)**: These are the fundamental units of the graph.
 Vertices can be labeled or unlabeled and represent entities in the system.
+* **Edges**: Edges connect two nodes in the graph.
+They can be ordered pairs (for directed graphs) or unordered pairs (for unidirected graphs).
+Edges can be labeled or unlabeled.